catalinii/minisatip/README.md

 	* eg: -L *:10750-10750-10750 - sets the parameters for Sky NZ LNB using 10750 Mhz
 	* eg: -L 0:10750-10750-10750,1:9750-10600-11700 - adapter 0 has a SKY NZ LNB, adapter 1 has an Universal LNB

-* -m xx: simulate xx as local mac address, generates UUID based on mac
+* -m --mac xx: simulate xx as local mac address, generates UUID based on mac
 	* eg: -m 001122334455

-* -M multiplies the strength and snr of the DVB adapter with the specified values
+* -M --multiplier: multiplies the strength and snr of the DVB adapter with the specified values
 	* If the snr or the strength multipliers are set to 0, minisatip will override the value received from the adapter and will report always full signal 100%
 	* eg: -M 4-6:1.2-1.3 - multiplies the strength with 1.2 and the snr with 1.3 for adapter 4, 5 and 6
 	* eg: -M *:1.5-1.6 - multiplies the strength with 1.5 and the snr with 1.6 for all adapters